-The mechanical plant, including air conditioning condensers, kitchen and bathroom exhaust fans, lift motor and car park exhaust fan have not been selected at this stage.
+The mechanical plant, including air conditioning condensers, kitchen and bathroom exhaust fans and lift motor have not been selected at this stage.
 Therefore, a preliminary noise assessment will be based on typical units for the size of the development, with sound power levels from typical units being used.

-The air conditioning condensers are assumed to be located on the first-floor level within the plant room, with ventilation provided by a weather-proof louvre within the first-floor eastern façade.
+The air conditioning condensers are assumed to be located in the lower-ground floor service room.
 The lift motor for the development is assumed to be located within a pit at the bottom of the proposed lift shaft.
 We have assumed that the kitchen and toilet exhaust fans will be ducted through the façades of the development.

 The assumed locations of these items of mechanical plant can be seen within the marked up architectural drawings attached as Appendix D.